zippy731/unbender/README.md

-# Blender Unbender
+# Blender Un-Bender

-A Blender add-on that helps you unfold 3D models into flat patterns using animated shape keys.
-Perfect for creating papercraft models, origami designs, or any project requiring 3D to 2D unfolding.
+A Blender add-on that helps you create ANIMATIONS of unfolding 3D meshes into flat patterns using shape keys.
+Perfect for creating animations of papercraft models, origami designs, sheet-metal folding or any project requiring 3D to 2D unfolding.

 ## Features